vshivam/gif-search/README.md

 * Junit5, Mockito for testing

 ## Architecture
-Follows the MVVM architecture with a data -> domain <- presentation setup.
+Follows the MVVM architecture with a data -> domain <- presentation setup within a feature.

 ```
 GiphySearch/